LlewVallis/UrmwReplayMod/README.md

 * Attempting to play or render the camera path without at least two keyframes will trigger the mod to generate sensible keyframes for you.
   The "Game has started!" chat messages and the "Green/Red Team Wins!" titles are used as anchor points for the boundaries of matches to be inferred from.
   For this feature to work, you must be spectating a player.
+* By default fullbright is enabled when entering the replay viewer.
+  Can be toggled off with the normal keybind.

 ## Building
 Note, due to an issue with Forge Gradle, Java 8 must be used to build the mod.